AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 - **Linux**:

   - It filters data in the context of files and directories on a computer system (search files, manipulate file permissions, managing processes…).
-T
-  - he commands and syntax varies depending on the tool and purpose (`find`, `sed`, `cut`, `e grep`, …).
+  - The commands and syntax varies depending on the tool and purpose (`find`, `sed`, `cut`, `e grep`, …).
   - Its structure is less tidy than SQL (example: an employee login attempts taken from a log would be printed as a line of text without organization).
   - It doesn't allow data to be connected to other information.
   - Useful for formats not compatible with SQL (like logs as text files).